What Do We Do?

 Above all, we fully support the second amendment and wish everyone out there to be safe, free and have some fun.

-My name is Ying, and I created this website while serving as a USAF ICBM officer several years ago.
-With a background in Aerospace Engineering, my goal was to provide more engaging, interactive, and educational content related to firearms.
+My name is Ying Xu, and I created this website while serving as a USAF ICBM officer in 2017.
+My background in Aerospace Engineering wasn't the reasons for me to start this project.
+My goal is to provide more engaging and concise firearms content.

-Having spent many years around firearms and on the shooting range, I understand that subtle factors such as recoil force, temperature fluctuations, moisture, weight, and metal expansion play a critical role in determining the reliability of any firearm product.
+Having spent many years around firearms, I understand that subtle factors such as structure, temperature fluctuations, moisture, weight, and metal expansion play a critical role in determining the reliability of any firearm product.
 I ensure that I thoroughly test them in a reasonable manner before recommending them to my visitors.

 How Product Reviews Are Done

-We purchase the majority of the products we test, and occasionally we borrow equipment from friends.
-On some occasions, we have the opportunity to try out products through our industry connections.
+We purchase the majority of the products we test, and occasionally we borrow equipment from others.
+Products are judged based on civilian applications only.

-To ensure objectivity, we deliberately refrain from accepting products from our affiliate partners.
+To ensure objectivity, we often refrain from accepting products from our affiliate partners as much as possible.
 If we do receive any products, we disclose this information in our content.

-Our reviews are based on initial user feedback and field experience, without subjecting the products to immediate rigorous tests.
-It is not always feasible to fully comprehend a firearm product right from the start, but we consistently update our content over time.
+Our initial reviews are based on initial user feedback and field experience, without subjecting the products to immediate rigorous tests.
+It is not always feasible to fully review a firearm product right from the start in one week or 2 weeks, but we consistently update our content over time as problems appear.

 Scopes and red dot optics are judged based on these criteria from the highest priority to the lowest priority.
 Lowest priority doesn't mean it's not important: